Contact information

 INTRODUCTION

 I am a pathologist and researcher in NDS and I work as an Honorary Consultant in Cellular Pathology (urological pathology) at Oxford University Hospitals NHS FT.
-My interests are in Academic Histopathology and Evidence-Based Medicine.
+My interests are in academic histopathology, Evidence-Based Medicine, and prostate cancer research.

-I have recently taken over as acting lead for the Oxford Radcliffe Biobank (ORB) & the Oxford Centre for Histopathology Research (OCHRe).
-These overlapping teams form a vital service that provides tumour biobanking, NHS archive tissue access, and governance oversight for numerous projects involving patient histopathology samples across the university, under the umbrella ORB REC approval.
+I am the CI of the Oxford Radcliffe Biobank (ORB) & Head of the Oxford Centre for Histopathology Research (OCHRe).
+These closely collaborating teams form a vital service that provides tumour biobanking, NHS archive tissue access, and governance oversight for numerous projects involving patient histopathology samples across the university, under the umbrella the ORB Research Tissue Bank generic REC approval.

 RESEARCH overview

 Another key area of my work is in developing the use of digital pathology tools such as digital microscopy, whole slide imaging, image analysis, machine learning, and artificial intelligence, with the aim of improving pathology services for the NHS in Oxford.
-I am working on this as part of the PathLAKE Plus and ARTICULATE PRO projects (see below).
+As such, I have been heavily involved in the recent PathLAKE Plus and ARTICULATE PRO projects (see below) and am now the Oxford lead for the NIHR COBIx project.

-I am also a pathologist for the TRANSLATE clinical trial, and contribute pathology support to basic science projects within NDS.
+I also collaborate closely with the Oxford Prostate Cancer Biology Group, am pathologist for the TRANSLATE clinical trial, and provide expert pathology support to many projects within the Medical Sciences Division.

 WCT EVI MAP